Back to School Routine: Tips for Creating Structure

 • Choose clothing the night before.
 Hang the outfit on the closet door knob so your child knows exactly what to wear.

-Routine for the First Few Weeks Back to School
+First Few Weeks of School

 If you have a sensitive child, or one who is still adjusting to school after the shut downs, they may need more reassurance with their new routine.
 Parenting coach, Mary Van Geffen shares these tips in an Instagram post about After School Restraint Collapse.